dgyurko/sql_course/sql_style_guide.md

   ON emp.department_number = dep.department_number
 ;

--- Bad: Join ing in the WHERE clause
+-- Bad: Joining in the WHERE clause
 SELECT
   *
 FROM